Have Yourself a Merry Mad Men Christmas

 christopher-radko-shiny-brite-ornaments

-2. Christopher Radko gets major snaps for making these reproduction Shiny Brite ornaments – and so does reader Anne Blackwell for sending me the suggestion and the link.
+2. Christopher Radko gets major snaps for making these reproduction Shiny Brite ornaments – and so does reader Anne Blackwell for sending me the suggestion.

 ornament hanger box